SciML/ModelingToolkit.jl/docs/src/tutorials/spring_mass.md

 ## Explanation
 ### Building the components
 For each component we use a Julia function that returns an `ODESystem`.
-At the top, we define the fundamental properties of a `Mass`: it has a mass `m`, a position `pos` and a velocity `vel`.
+At the top, we define the fundamental properties of a `Mass`: it has a mass `m`, a position `pos` and a velocity `v`.
 We also define that the velocity is the rate of change of position with respect to time.

 ```julia
 function Mass(; name, m = 1.0, xy = [0., 0.], u = [0., 0.])